 Open a high yield savings account or money market with $100!

-Regardless of the time of day, or being a holiday, you can transact any business online with CIT Bank and not worry about closures and no hidden fees.
+Regardless of the time of day, or it being a holiday, you can transact any business online with CIT Bank and not worry about closures.

 It’s always frustrating to go to the bank, only to learn it’s not open for business.
 It also seems only to happen when you need to do something important.

-The best way to learn are banks open today is to refer to their website.
+The best way to see whether banks are open today is to refer to their website.
 Most banks list their hours on the homepage of their website.

 You can also ask a teller for the hours and bank holiday schedule next time you’re there to conduct business.